About Gamma Scientific

 Based on the rapid growth and success of the operations in San Diego, another corporate reorganization resulted in the consolidation of all the electro-optical products and the corporate headquarters to San Diego in October 2005.
 This allowed Belfort Instruments to focus on new development of its core weather instrumentation and Gamma Scientific to concentrate on electro-optical business opportunities.

 Gamma Scientific uses its extensive light measurement expertise to manufacture custom light measurement equipment for unique customer applications such as production control, government testing and avionics.
-In addition, Gamma Scientific offers optical radiation testing services, NVLAP accredited to ISO 17025, as well as calibration and measurement services to match NIST supported calibration standards—further strengthening Gamma’s preeminent position in producing and maintaining the most accurate light measurement equipment available.
+In addition, Gamma Scientific offers optical radiation testing services, NVLAP accredited to ISO/IEC 17025:2005, as well as calibration and measurement services to match NIST supported calibration standards—further strengthening Gamma’s preeminent position in producing and maintaining the most accurate light measurement equipment available.